spinkube/documentation/content/en/docs/containerd-shim-spin/_index.md

     ```

 1. Deploy a Spin app to your cluster with the specified `RuntimeClass` name matching the "wasmtime-spin-v2" runtime class from step 3.
-The [Spin Operator](../spin-operator/_index.md) does this for you, translating `SpinApp` custom resources into Kubernetes deployments.
+The [Spin Operator](../spin-operator/_index.md) does this for you, translating `SpinApp` custom resources into Kubernetes deployments:

     ```yaml
     apiVersion: apps/v1